Nearly 8,000-year-old cranium found in Minnesota River

 #8000yearold #skull #Minnesota #River

-A partial skull from almost 8,000 years ago that was found by two kayakers in a river last summer season will likely be returned to Native American officials in Minnesota
+A partial cranium from practically 8,000 years in the past that was found by two kayakers in a river last summer season will be returned to Native American officers in Minnesota

 21 May 2022, 19:10